-Officiation of Islamic
+· Officiation of Islamic marriages.

-marriages.

-- 47. This Part shall only apply to persons who profess the Islamic faith. - 48.
-(1) A marriage under this Part shall be officiated by a kadhi, sheikh or imam as may be authorised by the Director. - (2) A person authorised to officiate at a marriage under this Part shall record the details of a marriage under this part in the prescribed form and shall deliver the record to the Director for the registration of such a marriage.
+- 48.(1) A marriage under this Part shall be officiated by a kadhi, sheikh or imam as may be authorised by the Director. - (2) A person authorised to officiate at a marriage under this Part shall record the details of a marriage under this part in the prescribed form and shall deliver the record to the Director for the registration of such a marriage.